corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 * `FungibleAsset` defines an amount property of type `Amount<Issued<T>>`, therefore there is an assumption that all fungible things are issued by a single well known party but this is not always the case.
-* `FungibleAsset` implements `OwnableState`, as such there is an assumption that all fungible things are ownable.
+* `FungibleAsset` implements `OwnableState`, as such there is an assumption that all fungible items are ownable.

 ### The `QueryableState` and `SchedulableState` interfaces